- This event has passed.

 - Learn how to identify key techniques for creating successful data experiences

-Middle school through higher education teachers, school and district leaders, and those interested in helping their students become data fluent will benefit from attending this session.
-There will be time for questions at the end of the presentation.
-Join us to see how free tools and tips can help you start “doing data science” in your classroom today!
+Middle school through higher education teachers, school and district leaders, and those interested in helping their students become data fluent will benefit from watching this recorded session.
+Watch to see how free tools and tips can help you start “doing data science” in your classroom today!

 About the Presenters